ElTimoYT/user-app-backend/README.md

 - **Security**: Handled via Spring Security and JWT.
 - **Business Logic**: Encapsulated in services and repositories.

+> [!Important]
-Once the application has been executed and the database schema has been created, make sure to change `spring.jpa.hibernate.ddl-auto` to `update` to avoid losing data on each restart.
+> Once the application has been executed and the database schema has been created, make sure to change `spring.jpa.hibernate.ddl-auto` to `update` to avoid losing data on each restart.

 ## 📌 Getting Started